 The Capital Financing Requirement (CFR) measures the Authority's underlying need to borrow for capital purposes, i.e., its borrowing requirement.
 The CFR is the amount of capital expenditure that has not yet been financed by capital receipts, capital grants or contributions from revenue.
-The projected CFR is shown in the graph below:
+The projected CFR for the 4 year capital programme is shown in the graph below, and excludes future capital expenditure after this period:

-The table above shows the CFR increasing to over £35m in the next four years.
+The table above shows the CFR increasing to over £37m in the next four years.
 This is supported by existing borrowing, with the remainder funded through internal borrowing - resulting in a higher minimum revenue provision charged to the revenue budget.
-MRP is budgeted at £4.6m for 2022/23 following savings realised in 2020/21 and 2021/22.
+MRP is budgeted at £4.2m for 2023/24 following savings realised in 2020/21, 2021/22 and 2022/23.